 Development by country

 Since the Covid-19 containment measures differed between countries as to timing and strictness, it was to be expected that the effects on industrial production would also vary.
-Table 1 shows the rates of change between February and April (peak of the crisis), April and August (recovery) and the recent rate for August 2020.
+Table 1 shows the rates of change between February and April 2020 (peak of the crisis), April 2020 and April 2021 (recovery) and the recent monthly rates for April 2021.
 During the peak months of the crisis, Italy, Slovakia, Cyprus and Hungary experienced extremely high negative rates of change.
 These countries also showed high rates during the recovery months since May 2020.
 In some other countries the crisis seemed to have little or no effect on industrial production.
 Between February 2020 and April 2020, production grew in Ireland by 6.4 % and in Finland by 0.2 %.
 The majority of countries, however, experienced rates of change of around -25 %.